rightegg/PolyFaxNameGrabber/README.md

 # How to Use

-Run python polyfax.py -a crawler to collect information on repositories specific in Config file.
+Run python polyfax.py -a crawler to collect information on repositories specified in the Config file.

 Other functions are untouched.